PacLII Home | Databases | WorldLII | Search | Feedback

 The Court has noted the law on Bail and the submissions by the applicant and the prosecution.
 The Court has also noted the maximum sentence for the offence of aggravated burglary and theft.
 The charges against the applicants are indeed serious.
 The matter is now all set to proceed to hearing.
 The applicant have not submitted strong grounds that the court will consider as suitable for the grant of bail.

 Having considered the applications, The Court is of the view that the applicants will not respect their bail conditions if granted bail.
-The Court is further satisfied that granting bail to the aants would endangeranger the public interest or make the protection of the community more difficult.
+The Court is further satisfied that granting bail to the applicants would endanger the public interest or make the protection of the community more difficult.

 Chaitanya Lakshman